Technology use at home

 Use your computer efficiently

 If left on 24 hours a day, computers and monitors can significantly add to your power bills.
-If you'd like to reduce energy consumption and greenhouse gas emissions, try these suggestions to help you get the most out of your power saving options.
+Reduce energy consumption and greenhouse gas emissions by following these suggestions and get the most out of your power saving options.

 - Use black screens instead of active screensavers.
-Active screensavers use full power and can interfere with power-down features.
-It's a myth that screensavers are energy savers—they were invented to prevent something called 'burn-in' on the old CRT monitors.
+Active screensavers use full power and can interfere with power-down features—they were invented to prevent something called 'burn-in' on the old CRT monitors.
 They don't save energy.

 - Adjust the power management options.
 Opt for 'hibernate' instead of 'sleep'.
 Hibernation shuts the computer down and saves everything in its present state.
 Modern computers are designed to withstand frequent on-off cycles.